 - Adequate height and weight limits.
-Basic infant car seats will have at least 22-pound, 29-inch weight and height limits, but a higher-capacity seat might be worth the investment if you want to wait as long as possible to switch to a convertible car seat.
-Basic convertible car seats will have at least 40-pound, 40-inch weight and height limits forward-facing, but a seat with higher limits might be worth the investment since most kids aren't ready for a booster until 5 at the youngest, according to CarSeatsForTheLittles.org.
+Basic convertible car seats will have at least 40-pound, 40-inch weight and height limits both rear- and forward-facing, but a seat with higher limits might be worth the investment.
+It's safer to keep your child rear-facing for as long as possible, according to CarSeatsForTheLittles.org, and even once they're forward facing, most kids aren't ready to graduate to a booster until 5 at the youngest.

 - An adjustable recline.
-In infant seats, bases with an adjustable recline will help parents install the car seat at the proper angle without resorting to bolsters such as rolled towels or pool noodles.
 Some rear-facing convertibles must be reclined at an angle specified by the seat's manual, while others allow any angle within a specific range; manufacturers may also include multiple recline settings for forward-facing children, too.

 - A reasonable return policy.
-Certain car seats simply might not fit well in certain vehicles -- check your store or manufacturer's return policy before you buy.
+Certain car seats simply might not fit well in certain vehicles, especially when it comes to bulky, heavy convertibles.
+Check your store or manufacturer's return policy before you buy.

 Know before you go

 Is space tight in your vehicle?
 You may have a smaller vehicle with a cramped back seat, or perhaps you need to fit three car seats in one row.
-Look for a narrow car seat to maximize space -- some infant seats are as slim as 15 to 16 inches across.
-A narrow convertible seat will be 17 inches or less across.
+Look for a narrow car seat to maximize space -- some convertibles are as slim as 16 to 18 inches across.
 Also consider that car seats with taller shells can hog front-to-back space, so be sure the person sitting in front of the installed car seat still has enough legroom.
-Car Seats For The Littles compares several infant seats in a compact car, while CarSeatBlog.com compares popular convertibles.
+CarSeatBlog.com compares popular convertibles.

 Do you want to use the seat for more than one child?
 All car seats expire.
 But manufacturers are rolling out seats with higher height and weight limits, meaning your child might be in the seat longer.
 This makes it especially crucial to know the expiration date if you hope to use it again, especially several years down the road.
 Many models expire six years after they're manufactured, but a few have longer shelf lives -- check before you buy.

 Is the seat fabric easy to remove and clean?
-Infant car seats are subject to spit-up and diaper blowouts, while convertible car seats may absorb spilled juice and potty-training accidents.
+Convertible car seats may absorb spilled juice, crushed goldfish, and potty-training accidents.
 Despite this, a surprising number have covers that are hand-wash or spot-clean only.
 Machine-washable fabric will make your life easier.
 Note that car-seat straps should never be submerged in water or anything else -- it can weaken them and remove fire retardants.

 Do you want to use a convertible seat from birth?
-Many convertible car seats will accommodate babies from birth.
+Many convertible car seats will accommodate babies from birth, eliminating the need for a separate infant car seat.
 Be sure to check minimum weight limits, harness tightness, and whether the seat comes with adequate padding to support a small infant, advises Car Seats For The Littles.
 If you decide to use a convertible right away, you won't have the convenience of being able to detach the seat from a base that stays in the car, as with infant car seats.